Media Overview

 Understanding Image Sizes #

-• A modern digital camera image can exceed 24Mpx, which equates to a 6000×4000 pixel image, which requires 69MB of storage.
+• A modern digital camera image can exceed 24Mpx, which equates to a 6000×4000 pixel image, which requires 69MB of storage, depending on the file format

 • A typical desktop monitor display resolution is 1920×1080 pixels.